 One of the most amazing things about Vienna is how your heart stops every time you turn your head.
 The city is so beautiful and full of history that I can only show you how amazing it is to roam around the streets, parks and gardens without looking at the clock.

 Save one day just for that.
-Buy your lunch or your coffee and head somewhere with green and spend some hours imagining how inspired great names of the classical music got just by being in Vienna back in the days.
+Buy your lunch or your coffee and head somewhere green and spend some hours imagining how great inspired names of classical music got just by being in Vienna back in the days.

 On the photos above you can see the Belvederegarten, the Volksgarten, Rathausplatz, the Heldendenkmal der Roten Armee, Kuntshaus Wien, Strandbar Herrmann and random pictures of us walking around Vienna.

 Like I said earlier, Vienna is a safer version of Paris.
-I say that because I love Paris with all my heart and, of course, is one of the most incredible cities in the world.
+I say that because I love Paris with all my heart and, of course, it is one of the most incredible cities in the world.
 But maybe, because of the size and the madness, I don’t feel 100% safe walking the streets of Paris.
-Not like I felt in the streets of Vienna.
-And the magic of both cities are the same to me.
-Both are a must see and visit one of them, in any way, means that you can skip the other, ok?
-And if you’re staying in Vienna for a whole weekend with your loved one, check out this super post from Karolina Patryk.
+Not like I thought in the streets of Vienna.
+And the magic of both cities is the same to me.
+Both are a must see and visiting one of them, in any way, means that you can skip the other, ok?
+And if you’re staying in Vienna for a whole weekend with your loved one, check out this excellent post from Karolina Patryk.

-So this was Fotostrasse’s tips on how to save money and have an amazing time in Vienna but, like always, if you have another place you think it deserves a spot here, please leave us a comment or tag your instagram photo with #fotostrasse and let us know the reason why, ok?
+So this was Fotostrasse’s tips on how to save money and have a fantastic time in Vienna, but, like always, if you have another place you think deserves a spot here, please leave us a comment or tag your Instagram photo with #fotostrasse and let us know the reason why, ok?

-We went to Vienna last summer and stayed at the A&O Hostel Hauptbahnhof in a private room and it was great, but if you’re not on the budget and want a little bit more comfort, use this space to search for your hotel in Vienna.
+In the summer of 2014, we went to Vienna and stayed at the A&O Hostel Hauptbahnhof in a private room.
+It was great, but if you’re not on the budget and want a little bit more comfort, use this space to search for your hotel in Vienna.